-As the saying goes: “What gets measured gets done.”
+As the saying goes: “What gets measured gets managed.”

-That means that if you want to increase your net worth, you must measure everything that goes into and out of your financial accounts.
+That means that if you want to manage your finances in a way that helps you meet your goals, you must measure everything that goes into and out of your financial accounts.

-A statement of net worth is vital to this process because it helps you track, manage, and understand all the important financial information that goes into your net worth.
+A statement of net worth is vital to this process because it helps you monitor, manage, and overall understand all the important financial information that goes into creating your net worth.

-Why Do You Need a Statement of Net Worth?
+Why Do You Need a Net Worth Statement?

-A personal net worth statement gives you a snapshot of your assets and liabilities at a specific point in time.
+A personal net worth statement gives you a snapshot of your assets, liabilities, and the net worth they come together to influence.

 Here’s why that’s so important: